 I’m aware that this gameplay style lives on, especially in indie circles, and there have indeed been other games in the same vein.
 “Metroidvanias”, as folk call them.
 But you have to understand: an imitation is not what I want.
 Ever since 2008, there has been a gaping, Dracula-shaped hole in my heart that no game has been able to properly fill.
 “B-But Gare!“, a voice in my subconscious speaks up, “What about Lords of Shadow, Gare?
 It’s a Castlevania, too!”
 Okay, #1.
 Stop talking in my head.
 And #2.
-Don’t you dare imply that Lords of Shadow is a Castlevania game (or even a good game, for that matter) unless you want me to drown you in your own piss.
+Don’t you dare imply that Lords of Shadow is a Castlevania game, or even a good game, for that matter.

 It pains me to admit this, but Ecclesia was essentially the beginning of the end, and no matter how hard I clutched my crosses and holy waters like a good little boy, praying every single night for a true successor to grace us on the 3DS… that miracle never quite happened.
 And before any voices feel the need to run their non-existent mouths in my head again, yes, I know, and you can kindly fuck off with Mirror of Fate.
 I never played it, but I’ve seen it in motion and I’m confident that I don’t want it.